-Custom ESB extensions for the support of grid services will be required to minimize security overhead for messages containing anonymized and non-sensitive data.
+Custom ESB extensions for the support of grid services will be required in order to minimize security overhead for messages containing anonymized and non-sensitive data.
 More comprehensive ESBs will require syntactic and semantic interoperability among the replicas through the support of standards and ontologies from the message bus side.
-In an HHIEA implementation relying on the FHIR standard, the ESB would be enabled to verify that the resources passed as a payload of messages conform to such restrictions as XML schemas or JSON schemas.
-Furthermore, this is the location to reconcile differences in healthcare nomenclature such as the need to reconcile the various medical terms for heart attack: Myocardial Infarction, cardiac arrest, coronary infarction, etc. This means that the health service bus maintains a set of global standards and provides services for format transformations between those standards.
-Equally, a global ontology, alongside an ontology mapping engine, can translate between the different local ontologies utilized by the HIT sources.
+This is the location to reconcile differences in healthcare nomenclature such as the need to reconcile the various medical terms for heart attack: Myocardial Infarction, cardiac arrest, coronary infarction, etc. This means that the health service bus maintains a set of global standards and provides services for format transformations between those standards.
+Equally, a global ontology, alongside an ontology mapping engine, can translate between the different local ontologies utilized by the HIS sources.
 Finally, the health service bus can be equipped with a publisher service and a subscriber service.
 Both services are connected to a repository storing data related to message feeds and subscriptions, and can be used to implement the functionalities of a publish/subscribe architecture: creation of message feeds, subscription, and publishing of messages via feed (message dispatch can be realized through the secure messaging bus).